30 Secret Island Escapes Around the World

 Not all secret islands are in sunny or exotic locations; the proof of which is this 9-square-mile Puget Sound paradise, where you can both watch the Pacific’s amazing sealife including Orcas, and sample local seafood delicacies such as salmon and shrimp.

 Quilalea Island is a private, uninhabited island paradise surrounded by the pristine waters of the Quirimbas Archipelago marine sanctuary.
 The only way to visit the special island is to stay at Azura Quilalea Private Island, a relaxed, castaway-style resort that with seafront villas from where you can snorkel the island’s shores, dive from the main beach, kayak the mangroves, or relax in a hammock beneath the giant baobabs on the island.
-Add these 15 mystical destinations to your bucket list that will leave you in awe.

 Anacapa Island, California